ka8725/migration_data/README.md

 ## Testing migrations

 To keep your migrations working don't forget to write tests for them.
-Possible `RSpec` test for the migration looks like this:
+It's preferably to put the tests for migrations into `spec/db/migrations` folder, but actually it's up to you.
+Possible `RSpec` test (`spec/db/migratios/create_user.rb`) for the migration looks like this:

 ```ruby
 require 'spec_helper'
 require 'migration_data/testing'
 require_migration 'create_users'